byandell/data_club/doc/BoxSync.md

 Got to [https://uwmadison.app.box.com/settings/sync](https://uwmadison.app.box.com/settings/sync) to get the lastest Box Sync.
 This site should be able to detect your laptop configuration and get you what you need.
 Follow instructions to install.

+Some things to know:

+* Box Sync only works for users in `Editor` mode.
+Users in this mode can actually change files in this folder.
+* Box Sync makes a copy of the folder and all its contents on your computer.
+This will take up space, so might affect whether or not you use it.

 ### Using Box Sync to Sync a Folder

 There should be a `b` icon on your dashboard.
 If not, just use your Finder or the Windows File Folder.
 You should find an entry for `Box Sync`.
 Open it.
 It may be empty.